Sports science is about methods, and not applications of technology

 >> May 17, 2018

-When a person collects data such as weighing body mass daily before training, recording training videos, fitness tests, etc. you cannot automatically say "this is all about sports science."
+When someone collects data, such as weighing body mass daily before training, recording training videos, or conducting fitness tests, it’s important to recognize that this alone does not automatically qualify as "sports science."

 What is sports science?